 2.19.
-Current and deferred tax income
+Current and deferred income tax and social contribution

 The provision for income tax and social contribution is accounted for the actual and assumed profit regime and was established at the rate of 15%, plus the additional 10% rate on annual taxable income exceeding R\$ 240.
 Social contribution was calculated at the rate of 9% on the adjusted book profit.